kotamichael/Redeemer/README.md

 ## Ruth

+Ruth will now wake up right as opening bell sounds (9:30 ET) and leave the fields at closing bell (4:30 ET).
+This of course can be modified, but this is the default setting.
+Look for inline documentation for instructions on customization.
+I've set up the timing in the most intuitive way to myself, which was to set her to your computer's clock.
+So if you're not on ET, you'll have to adjust the start time for gathering data.

 Ruth is a function within the Redeemer program.
 That's a fancy word for a piece of the program that does some specified work.  ```ruthGlean()``` is the function that iterates through the list of stocks you create and gleans the information from the Robinhood API.
 By default, Ruth gleans every stock on 1 second increments, simply because I'm impatient when developing--she waits the given wait period before starting and to sit and watch her wait over and over again would be a colassal misuse of time.

 It's easy to change the increments, simply look [here](https://github.com/kotamichael/Redeemer#interacting-with-and-editing-the-program).